Ari Trausti Guðmundsson: Author

 Ari Trausti has written numerous books on Icelandic nature, geology, volcanology, astronomy, environmental protection, travel, hiking and mountaineering.
 All in all, a total of over 50 titles have been published in Icelandic, English, German, Italian and French by various publishers.
 He also has written the storyboards and scripts for the many TV-programs and documentaries, produced by five different companies, most commonly in cooperation with cinematographer Valdimar Leifsson (Lífsmynd).

 Besides non-fiction, Ari Trausti has published short stories, collections of poetry and novels, a total of 12 works of fiction.
 He published his first collection of short stories in 2002, named Vegalínur (Road lines), for which he received the Halldór Laxness Literary Prize in 2002.
 He has received several other awards, including The Honorary Literary Prize for non-fiction from The Library Fund in 1999 and was nominated for the Icelandic Literature Prize in 2001 for his elaborate book on the volcanic history of Iceland (Íslenskar eldstöðvar) and received The Rannís Prize for Public Dissemination in Science in 2007.
 He has also written many articles for newspapers and magazines on the environment, nature, culture, tourism and mountaineering.
+In 2022 he reveived the Icelandic Knight´s Cross of The Order of the Falcon.